polterguy/polterguy.github.io/tutorials/database-crud/index.md

 same way they do in YAML or Python, and that 3 spaces declares a _"scope"_, while a colon `:` declares the beginning of a node's value.
 Nodes again is a tree structure in the form of value, name, and children - And is the foundation of Hyperlambda.
 Hyperlambda is simply the textual representation of a tree structure, the same way YAML, JSON, or XML is.
-Nodes is Hyperlambda's object implementation again.
+Nodes are Hyperlambda's object implementation again.
 See the documentation for [magic.node](/documentation/magic.node/) for more details.

 ### Arguments passing